 If not the Texas bar, the phone number of that bar association

-Can the receptionist place the call on hold until the attorney is ready to receive the call, and maintain the entire 15 minute call for communication with the offender?
+Can the receptionist place the call on hold until the attorney is ready to receive the call, and maintain the entire 15 minute call for communication with the inmate?
 No. The call must be accepted within 60 seconds of it being answered at the attorney’s office.
 After 60 seconds, the call will be timed out and disconnected.
 The call length timer starts when positive acceptance of the call is made.

 If the call is placed on hold, will silence on the line trigger a termination of the call?
 After the call is accepted, silence alone will not disconnect the call.
 However, it is possible that a “click” or some other line noise during the silence may be seen as a three-way call attempt, and disconnect the call.

-Many offender telephone systems have algorithms to detect the transfer of a call, or patching someone onto a three-way call, which causes the call to terminate.
+Many inmate telephone systems have algorithms to detect the transfer of a call, or patching someone onto a three-way call, which causes the call to terminate.
 Will this be a problem if the receptionist answers the phone and transfers it to me?
 Your receptionist will be able to transfer the call to one of the extensions within your company, but calls may not be forwarded to outside numbers.

 How will the calls be billed?
 There are three separate payment methods:

-Direct-Collect Billed – You accept the call charges when the offender calls you.
+Direct-Collect Billed – You accept the call charges when the inmate calls you.
 You will receive a monthly invoice detailing your calls.
 This account will be automatically created when you register with the Friends & Family Enrollment Center.

 Friends & Family Prepaid – Telephone number owner prepays for service.
 Once the account has been established, anyone can fund the account.
 Refunds are available for 365 days from date of last activity.